Frequently Asked Questions

 What if I change my mind after I have registered for courses?

 Prior to the start of the semester, new students should inform the Admissions Office at 518-255-5525.
 Continuing students should complete the withdrawal process by contacting the Registrar’s Office, Knapp Hall, Lower Level, as soon as possible to avoid/minimize financial liability.
 Any delay in completing the proper withdrawal may result in additional charges.
 Never just walk away.
 You must officially withdraw.
 You are financially liable as soon as the semester begins.
 A SUNY refund schedule is in effect to reduce full-time tuition if you withdraw during the first four weeks of the semester.
-Due to strict federal regulations governing the use and distribution of Title IV financial aid, aid receipts will jeopardize their current eligibility if withdrawal from college takes place before completing 60% of the semester.
+Due to strict federal regulations governing the use and distribution of Title IV financial aid, aid recipients will jeopardize their current eligibility if they fail to complete 60% of the semester.
 You are advised to consult with a financial aid advisor to discuss your individual case.

 Why isn’t my tuition calculated using the resident rates?